Introduction to IR35

-At the beginning of October, I was delighted to present a practical overview of the changes to IR35/Off-Payroll working which come into force in April 2021.
+At the beginning of October 2020, Markel Tax was delighted to present a practical overview of the changes to IR35/Off-Payroll working which were due to come into force in April 2021.

-Whilst the slides and webinar recording have been issued to registered attendees, there were questions which we were unable to answer on the day, but have been collated and grouped into half a dozen key themes which form the basis of this article.
+Whilst the slides and webinar recording were issued to registered attendees, there were questions which due to time constraints, we were unable to answer on the day, but have been collated and grouped into half a dozen key themes which form the basis of this article.

 Determining Employment Status